Minister & Staff

 Jonathan W. Pierce, Jr.

-in July of 2025, following a standard two-year search under an interim minister, the congregation happily welcomed pastor Jonathan Pierce to First Parish.
+In July of 2025, following a standard two-year search under an interim minister, the congregation happily welcomed pastor Jonathan Pierce to First Parish.
 Jonathan graduated from Harvard Divinity School in 2006 and aspires to be ordained as a UU minister.
 He served Norwell VNA and other agencies as a hospice chaplain for fifteen years, and has most recently been serving as minister at Second Congregational Church in Cohasset.
 Committed to pastoral care for the spiritual but "non-practicing," Jonathan provides funeral, memorial, and wedding ceremony support to people not connected with religious/faith community, as co-owner of Pierce Brothers with his brother David.
 He is perhaps best known locally as the lead organizer of Mindfulness Plus, a mindfulness practice facilitated in approachable and non-religious terms, which holds together a diverse and engaged community of practitioners; it nurtures support and kindness that is extended to others via community service and volunteer opportunities.
 Jonathan is married to Doreen and is step-dad to two teenage boys.

 Minister Emeritus: